msl-scm/msl.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 category: manuscripts
 year: 2003
 excerpt: 'Jeong, I-J and V.J.
-Leon, “Distributed Allocation of Capacity of a Single-facility using Cooperative Interaction via Coupling Agents,” International Journal of Production Research, Vol. 41, No. 1, 15-30,2003'
+Leon, “Distributed Allocation of Capacity of a Single-facility using Cooperative Interaction via Coupling Agents”, International Journal of Production Research, Vol. 41, No. 1, 15-30,2003'
 venue: 'International Journal of Production Research'
 ---